-For participants working under a collective bargaining agreement that provides an annual open enrollment, depending upon the terms of that agreement, you may be permitted to enroll one or more of your dependent(s) (as defined on pages 14-19) in the same manner described above and under the section "How to Enroll" on page 18.
-However, once you make an election to enroll specific dependent(s) or to not enroll specific dependent(s), this election is generally fixed or locked in for the entire Calendar Year (January 1st to December 31st).
+For participants working under a collective bargaining agreement that provides an annual open enrollment, depending upon the terms of that agreement, you may be permitted to enroll one or more of your dependent(s) (as defined on pages 10-11) in the same manner described above and under the section "How to Enroll" on pages 12-13 during the annual open enrollment period.
+After you make an election to enroll specific dependent(s) or to not enroll specific dependent(s), this election is generally fixed or locked in for the entire calendar year (January 1 to December 31).
 An exception applies if:

-- you lose coverage under another group health plan, - you acquire a new dependent through marriage, birth, or adoption or placement for adoption, or - you have a non-enrolled dependent who loses coverage under another group health plan (unless coverage was terminated for cause or because your dependent failed to pay premiums on a timely basis), or the employer stops contributing towards your dependent's coverage under the other plan.
+- you acquire a new dependent through marriage, birth, or adoption or placement for adoption, - you have a non-enrolled dependent who loses coverage under another group health plan (unless coverage was terminated for gross misconduct or because your dependent failed to pay premiums on a timely basis), or their employer stops contributing towards your dependent(s) coverage under the other plan (if your dependent elected COBRA coverage, the

-(2) Generally, a legal separation is any court order or agreement filed with the court under which the parties acknowledge they are living separately.
+^{} Generally, a legal separation is any legally binding agreement or court order under which the parties acknowledge they are living separately.
 Legal separation includes, but is not limited to, a divorce from bed and board, limited divorce, judicial separation, separate maintenance, inter-spousal agreement, marital property settlement agreement, and property settlement agreement.